luissilva1044894/Pyrez/README.md

  4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).

 ### Misc
+If you are currently using this wrapper, feel free to star this repository! :heart:
+If you would like to help, just let us know in our [*support server*][support-server-discord]!

 ### License & Copyright 📝
 > I reserve the right to place future versions of this library under a different license.
 But if you make any changes or additions to Pyrez itself, those must be released with a compatible license.